RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 Every user has a default account (which is *UCnetID*) and may have a few PI lab accounts.
 If not specified, a default account is charged (exception is free queues).

-To specify a PI's account one need to use a :tt:``-A`` Slurm directive either on a command line when asking fort an interactive shell or in a Slurm batch job.
+To specify a PI's account one need to use a ``-A`` Slurm directive either on a command line when asking fort an interactive shell or in a Slurm batch job.
 See :ref:`slurm guide <jobs>` for examples.